 - Keep the site fresh and interesting, encouraging parents to revisit it frequently

-- Promote visitors to share the site to their social pages, increasing Big Walnut’s visibility is the community
+- Promote visitors to share the site to their social pages, increasing Big Walnut’s visibility in the community

 Capturing the perfect pictures

-Each DICK’S Team Sports HQ theme includes an image rotator on the homepage.
+Each website design includes an image rotator on the homepage.
 The rotator is a great place to share recent photos with your visitors and keep your website fresh.
 To get the most use out of this feature, our design team put together a few best practices for you to try.
-You can see how Big Walnut is incorporating these tips on their website.
+You can see how Big Walnut is incorporating these tips on its website.